Saving the Virtual Machine¶

 virt-manager for a nice GUI.

-You should be able to directly create it in QCOW2 format, but in case you have
+You should be able to directly create the virtual disk in the QCOW2 format, but in case you have

 a RAW disk you can convert it like this: